DCrawley94/nc-teaching-resources/lecture_plans/cloud_fun/aws_cli.md

 ### `aws s3 ls`

-- differentiate between normal args and flags
+- differentiate between normal args and parameters
 - point out that the basic command is `ls` on it's own or called on a bucket.
 - run `aws s3 ls` and compare output to that of console view.

+Just like we can take a look at whats in the bucket on the console we can do the same with the cli:

+- `aws s3 ls s3://dc-aws-cli-demo`

+We can also list things inside nested folders:

-- `aws s3 ls s3://bucket_name`
+- `aws s3 ls s3://dc-aws-cli-demo/more_stuff/`

+Or easier we can use the `--recursive` flag to just list everything inside the bucket:

 - `aws s3 ls s3://bucket_name --recursive`

 Pause for vibe check and highlight the importance of documentation reading for this tool.